jakubtober/MartianUpdatesTwitterBot/README.md

 ### Functionality:

-* pull data from the MARS REMS (Rover Environmental Monitoring Station) instrument (data source CAB: https://cab.inta-csic.es/rems/) and save it
+* pulls data from the MARS REMS (Rover Environmental Monitoring Station) instrument (data source CAB: https://cab.inta-csic.es/rems/) and saves it

-* pull last day images from NASA open API (there are 7 cameras on board to use)
+* pulls last day images from NASA open API (there are 7 cameras on board to use)

-* create (and test if needed) 3 different type of twitter messages, post one depending on history of what has been already posted during last days and what data is available
+* creates (and test if needed) 3 different type of twitter messages, posts one depending on history of what has been already posted during last days and what data is available

-* post twitter messages with or without pictures
+* posts twitter messages with or without pictures